dkhmelenko/dkhmelenko/README.md

-## Hi there 👋,
+## Hi there 👋, I'm Dmytro!

-my name is Dmytro.
-I'm a passionate software developer and technologies enthusiast.
+I am a passionate software developer and technologies enthusiast.

 My professional journey started in 2011 and it keeps moving.
 I worked on many projects for mobile operating systems.